Jake Lawlor (English footballer)

 Lawlor played youth football for Manchester United, but was released at the age of 14, and subsequently played non-league football for Liversedge, Ossett Town and Harrogate Railway Athletic before joining Guiseley in 2013.
 He had a loan spell at AFC Fylde in 2018, before being released by Guiseley later that year and subsequently joining Salford City in July 2018.
 However, he joined Wrexham just two months later, having not made an appearance for Salford City.
 He was released by Wrexham in summer 2020 and joined newly promoted League Two side Harrogate Town.
-After only one season at Harrogate, Lawlor joined League Two club Hartlepool United.
+After only one season at Harrogate, Lawlor joined League Two club Hartlepool United, from where he had spells on loan at Bromley and Darlington before spending the next two and a half years with the latter club.

 Career

 Early career

 Lawlor was born in Halifax and grew up in Brighouse.
 He played youth football with Manchester United but was released at the age of 14.
 He played non-league football for Liversedge, joining the club at the age of 17, but left less than a year later to study at Sheffield Hallam University.
 He joined Ossett Town at the age of 18.
 After a few years at Ossett Town, he joined Harrogate Railway Athletic in summer 2012.